jschnab/h1b_stats/README.md

 # Run instructions

 To run the script, navigate to the top of the `h1b_stats` directory and run `run.sh` in your shell.
 It is also possible to directly run the script `h1b_stats.py` in the `src/` folder by placing the input `csv` file in the `input` folder then entering the following instructions in the shell: `python3 ./h1b_stats.py <input-file-name> <output-file-name-1> <output-file-name-2>`.
 The output files will be saved in the output folder.

+# Test instructions

+The folder `insight_testsuite` contains utilities to test the script `h1b_stats.py`.
+The shell script `run_tests.sh` will test repository structure and output for the test.
+A unit test is available for the function `read_csv` of the `h1b_stats.py` script in the folder `insight_testsuite/tests/test_read_csv`.
+To run it, navigate to this folder and run `test_read_csv.py` with Python in the console.

 # Questions?